HannimalCrackers/DHUM_73000/009_AI-Insta_Presentation.md

 ## Visualization C: Select Images Comparing AI Labels vs My Labels

 There is a degree of subjectivity in labeling, and my labels are not inherently correct.
 Still, it's interesting to more closely examine exactly what the AI and I chose for each image.
 Below is a sampling of images with Vision's top five labels and my own five labels shown alongside.
 In some instances our labeling was closely aligned.
 In others, Vision made clear errors or failed to identify the main subject matter.
 Vision did not always return at least five labels.
 In one instance shown below it did not venture any labels at all.

-The images below are static.
+User note: the images below are static.

   {% include aistatic-labels.html %}